 Make money from your old toilet roll

-Got a pile of old toilet roll tubes building in the corner of the bathroom?
-People are actually paying good money for those...
+Got a pile of old loo roll tubes building in the corner of the bathroom?
+Some people are making good money selling toilet paper rolls online...

 Usually, the sight of a finished toilet roll would fill you with absolute despair (and rage for whoever was supposed to buy the next batch).
 But what if reaching the end of the loo roll was a sign of cash to come?

-Believe it or not, your laziness towards getting rid of those cardboard tubes could be about to pay off big time.
-Savvy eBay sellers have been taking to the auction site to flog their cardboard loo roll tubes in bulk and earning a surprisingly decent amount of cash in exchange.
+Believe it or not, your laziness towards getting rid of those cardboard tubes could be about to pay off – big time.
+Some eBay sellers have been taking to the auction site to flog their cardboard loo roll tubes in bulk and earning a surprisingly decent amount of cash in exchange.

-So just how many people are selling toilet roll tubes, and more importantly, what are people are actually paying for them?
+So just how many people are selling toilet paper tubes and, more importantly, what are people actually paying for them?

 How much money can you make from empty toilet rolls?

 Looking to sell your empty toilet paper roll?
 Bizarre as it may seem, buyers are more than keen to snap up these tubes of cardboard.
 Whether it's for arts and crafts, gardening, making bird feeders or to use as toys for furry pets, they have many uses.

-While you're not necessarily going to become a millionaire this way, making any money for something you're likely to be collecting anyway is definitely worth it.
+While you're not necessarily going to become a millionaire this way, making any money for something you're likely to be collecting anyway, and would otherwise throw in the recycling bin, is definitely worth it.
+In fact, toilet roll tubes are some of the best things to recycle for cash.

-All you have to do is take a quick photo, post the listing on eBay and take them to the post office when they sell – easy!
+All you have to do is take a quick photo, post the listing on eBay and take them to the Post Office when they sell.
+Simple as that!

 Tips for selling toilet roll tubes

 - Sell multiple loo roll tubes in bulk – Collect as many as you can over a few months and sell lots in one package.
-A listing looks much more appealing when there's a mountain of the stuff on offer rather than just a few, and people seem keener to part with cash for larger quantities.
+A listing looks much more appealing when there's a mountain of them on offer rather than just a few, and people seem keener to part with cash for larger quantities.